 All schools must provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
-Under section 78 of the Education Act 2002, a PSHE curriculum:
+A PSHE curriculum:

 - Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and - Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.